dksanyal/Name-Parsing/README.md

 # Name-Annotation
-This is part of a project on automatic annotation of personal names.

 Personal names often need to be represented in a consistent format in an application.
 For example, in a library author names are often represented as <LASTNAME, SUFFIX, FORENAME>.
 It is a particular challenge encountered while curating metadata in a digital library.
 Part of the challenge stems from the diverse nationalities of the authors.